 The Everest Base Camp Trek, by any means, is not an easy.
 And any trekking day should end with good food and comfortable sleep.
 So here’s everything you need to know about accommodation and hotels in the Everest Region.Types of Accommodation to Expect

 The Everest region is considered one of the best trekking routes in the world.
 This trek finds itself on the bucket list of trekkers all around, therein, a large number of trekkers flock to Nepal.
-With the growing number of tourists, the Everest region is burgeoning with hotels, lodges, and tea houses.
-Once ruled by only tea houses and basic lodges, the part is now catering to those who do not want to compromise with comfort.
+Once ruled by only tea houses and basic lodges, the Everest region is burgeoning with hotels and lodges that do not want to compromise with comfort.

 Everest is no longer a destination only for backpackers.
 Luxury trekkers and tourists can now experience the grandeur of the 8000-meter giants in the comfort of premium luxury.
 Travel and tour operators offer various luxury packages like helicopter tours to Everest Base Camp and sumptuous breakfast at a luxury hotel.

 Let your wishlist and budget decide the type of accommodation for your stay at the roof of the world.
 You can tailor your visit to the Everest region accordingly.
 Adrenaline rushing adventure and luxury do not often come together, but this gap is getting closer in the Everest.
 The Everest Base Camp (EBC) trek is still highly adventurous, but you can now add a bit of luxury to it.